3 Purley Road, Purley CR8 2HA London Uk

 • A personal error (which you can take care of personally)

-There is the following tip that will help you to fix your faulty portable headphones socket:
+There are the following tips that will help you to fix your faulty portable headphones socket:

-First, you should plug/ connect your headphones to other devices such as a laptop or smartphone and check whether your headphones are working correctly.
-Also, through this, you find that your headphone is faulty or your headphone jack.
+First, you should plug/ connect your headphones to other devices, such as a laptop or smartphone and check whether your headphones are working correctly.
+Also, through this, you find your headphones or headphone jack needs to be fixed.

 Ensure your phone isn’t connected to a different device through Bluetooth because it could prevent audio from coming through your headphones.

-Many technicians think the blockage is one of the main issues, which is why the jack is not working.
-Blocage is because of the dust, dirt, and cloth particles.
+Many technicians think the blockage is one of the main issues, so the jack is not working.
+Blockage is caused by dust, dirt, and cloth particles.
 To tackle the blockage in a headphone jack, you can use a needle to clean dirt and remove the thread blocking it carefully.

-If your headphones don’t seem to be the problem, check your phone’s volume and audio settings by pressing the Volume buttons to ensure the sound isn’t muted or turned down.
+If your headphones aren’t working, check your phone’s volume and audio settings by pressing the volume buttons to ensure the sound isn’t muted or turned down.

 The experts considered that the reasons behind your headphone jack not being appropriately worked might be due to mechanical damage, which may be a result of: